VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 tags = ["vim", "neovim", "shell"]
 +++

 Neovim is a tool both powerful and extensible.
-With some effort can make it do more than just modify text in a file.
-Today I hope I can teach you enough Neovim's `lua` api to be able to build your configuration.
+With some effort it can do more than just modify text in a file.
+Today I hope I can teach you enough about Neovim's `lua` api to be able to build your configuration.

 We will create a simple configuration file called `init.lua`, add a couple of plugins and I'll tell you how to make your own commands.